tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 You may drain and heal using Recoveries from your nearby allies on a two-for-one basis – one nearby ally loses two Recoveries, you get the healing benefit of one of them.
 The armor activates automatically when you go below 50 hit points.
 You get to pick who you drain – they don’t get to refuse, but can cut you off forever after being drained.
 If an ally cuts you off, you may never drain them with the armor again.

 **Quirk:** Callous.

 ---

+#### Vampiric

+When you stagger a non-mook enemy or drop a nonmook enemy to 0 hp, gain a +2 bonus to AC until the start of your next turn.

+**Quirk:** Averse to holy symbols.

+---